Perturbation Analysis of Singular Semidefinite Programs and Its Applications to Control Problems: Abstract

 \section{Abstract}

-We consider the sensitivity of semidefinite programs (SDPs) under perturbations.
-It is well known that the optimal value changes continuously under perturbations on the right hand side if the primal problem is strictly feasible.
-In this manuscript, we observe by investigating a concrete SDP that the optimal value changes discontinuously if the dual problem is not strictly feasible and one perturbs the SDP with the coefficient matrices.
-We show that the optimal value of such an SDP changes continuously if the perturbations move the minimal face continuously and preserve the rank of the space spanned by submatrices of the coefficient matrices.
-In addition, we determine what kind of perturbations makes the minimal faces invariant, by using the reducing certificates which are produced in the facial reduction algorithm.
-Our results allow us to classify the behavior of the minimal face of an SDP obtained from a control problem if the perturbations preserve matrix structures that appear in the associated dynamical system.
+We consider sensitivity of a semidefinite program under perturbations in the case that the primal problem is strictly feasible and the dual problem is weakly feasible.
+When the coefficient matrices are perturbed, the optimal values can change discontinuously as explained in concrete examples.
+We show that the optimal value of such a semidefinite program changes continuously under conditions involving the behavior of the minimal faces of the perturbed dual problems.
+In addition, we determine what kinds of perturbations keep the minimal faces invariant, by using the reducing certificates, which are produced in facial reduction.
+Our results allow us to classify the behavior of the minimal face of a semidefinite program obtained from a control problem.

-\begin{classification} 90C31, 90C22, 90C51, 93D15 \end{classification}
+\begin{classification} 90C31, 90C22, 90c51, 93D15 \end{classification}